-Medical patients are primarily restricted to consuming their medication within private residences.
+Medical cardholders are primarily restricted to consuming their medication within private residences.

-By Texas law, patients registered in the low-THC program cannot grow marijuana at home.
+By Texas law, cardholders registered in the low-THC program cannot grow marijuana at home.
 Only licensed dispensing facilities can grow cannabis.

 The Texas Department of Public Safety requires all workers seeking employment with a medical cannabis provider must meet the following criteria:

 - Be 18 years of age at minimum

 - Pass a fingerprint-based criminal history background check